Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

     1. **On Success** > **Go to Node**: After the current node is successfully executed, go to a selected node in the flow to execute next, such as a Gen AI node, Function node, Condition node, API node, or End node.

     2. **On Failure** > **Go to Node**: If the execution of the current node fails, go to the End node to display any custom error message from the Gen AI node.

+6. Finally, test the flow and fix any issues found.
+Click the **Run Flow** button at the top-right corner of the flow builder.

 !!! failure "Standard Error"